There Is More to Business Travel Insurance Than Meets the Eye

 Coverage for Adventure Travel – No, Really!

 Everything is going according to plan.
 Your fight was right on time and everything arrived just as you expected.
-Your conference was a smash success and your presentation skills have never looked so good.
+Your conference was a smashing success and your presentation skills have never looked so good.
 Now all you have to do is to bond with your new clients.
 And, after all, cultural niceties dictate that you accept their invitation to help you with a little sightseeing.
 There’s just one catch.
 You had no idea that sightseeing meant alpine hiking in Switzerland, scuba diving with sharks in Malaysia, or camel riding in Morocco.
 And as you stare down the meanest camel in Africa, you’re suddenly wondering if your insurance covers foolish adventure activities.
 Many business travelers would never identify as adventure enthusiasts – but that doesn’t mean they’re not taking part in adventure activities.
 If there’s more to your travel life than boardrooms and hotels, make sure your side excursions are properly insured.

 Best Travel Insurance for Business Travelers